 My 15-year-old son is studying for his College Entrance Exams and taking a college psychology class.
 While everyone else is enjoying summer break, my son is focused on his studies and preparing for more college classes in the fall.

-Of course, home schooling has many challenges.
+Of course, homeschooling has many challenges.
 When I began home schooling my oldest child, more than twenty-one years ago, the challenges were different.
-People held the preconception that people who home schooled their kids were crazy and part of a cult.
+People had the preconceived notion that people who home schooled their kids were crazy and part of a cult.
 Many family members and friends did think that we were crazy (they forgave the cult accusations).

 I made the decision to home school when my husband, a substitute public school teacher, saw the conditions in the public school system.